Information and Activity Sheets

 Follow this short but pretty walk to discover how ice and water made the landscape of the Country Park you see today.

 I Spy in the Park - Observation sheets for parents and children and for schools.
 A series of sheets that will test your powers of observation and increase your knowledge of the Park.
-Currently available (free) as printed sheets from the display stand in the Discovery Room in the Visitors' Centre.

 Signs Quiz: Quiz sheet • Answer sheet - Each of the clues shows just a small part of a sign found in the Country Park.
 They are all found along the main pathway around the largest lake.
 Find the signs and work out what they mean.